Creating Global Professionals

 - Are all students in the Honors College at WKU,

-- Represent majors across 5 of WKU’s academic colleges,
+- Represent majors across all of WKU’s academic colleges,

 - With few exceptions, start the program with no prior knowledge of Chinese,